Oreoluwa-IVT/Health-Based-Wearable-eSIM-GPS-Cellular-/README.md

 # Health-based Wearable
 Building a health-based tracking bracelet.
-Communication via cellular, location tracking via GPS and UWB and Trigger via touch sensor.
+Communication via cellular, location tracking via GPS and UWB and location trigger via touch sensor.
 Simply push-tap the touch sensor and your location is sent via a text message. ( Project: Collaborative)